raystack/frontier/docs/docs/users/principal.md

 ### List all users

-Lists all the users from all the organizations in a Shield instance.
+Lists all the users from all the organizations in a Frontier instance.
 The results can be filtered by keyword, organization, group and state.

 1. Using **`GET /v1beta1/users`** API
-2. Using **`shield user list`** CLI command (will list all users, no flags for filtering currently)
+2. Using **`frontier user list`** CLI command (will list all users, no flags for filtering currently)

 <Tabs groupId="api">
   <TabItem value="HTTP" label="HTTP" default>